Retread: Pre cure

 Previously prepared tread strip is applied to tire casing with cement.
 This method allows more flexibility in tire sizes and it is the most commonly used method, but results in a seam where the ends of the strip meet.

 Mold cure

-Raw rubber is applied to the tire casing and it is then placed in a mold where tread is formed.
+Following a thorough quality inspection, the worn tire tread is removed from the casing by buffing.
+Raw rubber is then applied to the tire casing and it is then placed in a mold where tread is formed.
 A dedicated mold is required for each tire size and tread design.
+This tread application method is very similar to that of the new tire manufacturing process.

 Bead to Bead molding

 In this subtype, retreading is also applied to the side walls.
 These tires are given entirely new branding and stamps.

 Regulations

 Some jurisdictions have regulations concerning tire retreading.

 Europe

 In Europe all retreads, by law, must be manufactured according to EC Regulation 108 (car tires) or 109 (commercial vehicle tires).
 As part of this regulation all tires must be tested according to the same load and speed criteria as those undergone by new tires.

 The Land Fill Directive of 1999 banned tires in landfills in 2003, and banned shredded tires in 2006.